 Collaborating with local schools or nonprofits is a great way to get involved in the community while promoting your work.
 When you donate a session, you receive exposure and the chance to network.
 These types of events usually give recognition for their partners so it is also a great way to get good publicity.

-7. Partner with businesses and organisations in your community
+7. Partner with businesses and organizations in your community

 There are a few ways to think about partnerships, depending on whether you’re looking to sell prints or your services as a photographer.

-If you’re looking to promote your services as a photographer, think about partnering with local organisations or businesses related to the type of photography you specialise in.
+If you’re looking to promote your services as a photographer, think about partnering with local organizations or businesses related to the type of photography you specialize in.
 If you’re a wedding or event photographer, for example, introduce yourself to local event planners who can recommend your services to their clients.

 8. Sell your photography online